nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ####5.2 Display all tasks

-Now that you have seen all the tasks that you have done, to return to the main default screen, simply type the following command.
+Now that you have seen all the tasks that you have done, to return to the main default screen, simply type the following command and <kbd>Enter</kbd>.

 > Format: list